rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

       --set "enableUserWorkloadMetrics=true"
     ```

-1. Validate Grafana is accessible, by fetching it's Route and browsing to it with your web browser.
+1. Next, let's ensure that we can access Grafana.
+To do so, we should fetch its route and try browsing to it with your web browser.
+To grab the route, run the following command:

     ```bash
     oc -n custom-logging get route grafana-route \